Program

 Policy Forum

-The Policy Forum at the start of the conference, on July 16 will focus on the emergent concept of nutrition-sensitive fisheries and aquaculture and will be headlined by the originator of the concept – Dr. Shakuntala Thilsted, 2021 World Food Prize Laureate.
+The Policy Forum at the start of the conference, on July 16 will focus on the emergent concept of nutrition-sensitive aquatic food systems and will be headlined by the originator of the concept – Dr. Shakuntala Thilsted, 2021 World Food Prize Laureate.
 There will also be contributions from government representatives, including a keynote from the Director of Fisheries for Malaysia, Dato’ Adnan bin Hussain, as well as international agency and private sector actors

 Pre-Conference